YusufAliAnsar/M3_WiperSystem/Project/1_Requirements/README.md

 |----|--------------|--------|
 | LLR01 | It work functionally according to outside water | Implemented |
 | LLR02 | Consume less power | Implemented |

+## 4W's and 1H

+## What:
+Wipers system are operated by an electric motor.
+The electric motor is attached to a worm gear, which transmits the necessary force to a long rod that sets the wiper arms in motion.

+##Why
+The main purpose of the wiper system is to clean the windscreen sufficiently to provide suitable visibility at all times.

+## When
+American inventor Mary Anderson received credit for the first operational windshield wiper, back in 1903.
+Anderson's “window cleaning device” used a rubber squeegee blade on an arm, operated via a hand-cranked lever from inside the vehicle.

+## Where
+Wipers system can be activated by a lever located to the right of the steering wheel.
+Pulling the lever down should activate the windshield wipers on their lowest setting

+## How
+When we turn the wiper on, the wiper switch sends the signal to the control module.
+The control module operates the wiper relay.
+The relay sends 12-volt power to the wiper motor.